 Is Brookside Energy Limited Growing?

-On average over the last three years, Brookside Energy Limited has grown earnings per share (EPS) by 80% each year (using a line of best fit).
-Its revenue is up 238% over last year.
+Brookside Energy Limited has increased its earnings per share (EPS) by an average of 68% a year, over the last three years (using a line of best fit).
+It achieved revenue growth of 3947% over the last year.

 Has Brookside Energy Limited Been A Good Investment?

 Given the total loss of 18% over three years, many shareholders in Brookside Energy Limited are probably rather dissatisfied, to say the least.
 So shareholders would probably think the company shouldn't be too generous with CEO compensation.